codie-yash/Haktic.ig/README.md

 ---

-* The Instagram OSINT Tool gets a range of information from an Instagram account that you normally wouldn't be able to get from just looking at their profile
+* The Hacktic OSINT Tool gets a range of information from an Instagram account that you normally wouldn't be able to get from just looking at their profile

 * The information includes: